 Often, clients preparing an accessible website ask for a design support test to identify any remaining problems before launching the site and commissioning a final BITV-Test.

 In contrast to the final test, the design support test is usually not conducted in tandem.
 The effort is significantly reduced, but so is the reliability of the test results.
-The result of a design support test is therefore not fit for publication and cannot used to back a conformance claim to BITV 2.0.
+The result of a design support test is therefore not fit for publication and cannot used to back a conformance claim to BITV 2.0 or WCAG 2.1.